These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 For the 120-day Compliance Achievement Plan condition, you must provide us with a plan that:

-- Discusses your approach for achieving compliance with all areas of non-compliance that have been identified through progressive action conditions on the Notice of Award; and
+- Discusses your approach for achieving compliance with all areas of non-compliance that have been identified through progressive action conditions on the Notice of Award (NOA); and

 - Indicates that compliance will be demonstrated within the timeframes and deadlines specified by these progressive action conditions.